daniyalas/pyDictionary-Streamllit/How to launch app locally for development.md

-Open CMD
+Open CMD from where your streamlit_app.py file is

-change drive and directory to where your app is.
-For example: cd /d D:\My pyDictionary Streamlit app

 Execute the following to run your python file named "pyDictionary_Streamlit_app": streamlit run pyDictionary_Streamlit_app.py